In this post, you will see a round-up of scarf knitting patterns.

 It looks super soft and chunky, available in many colors.

 Classic Winter Cowl Pattern

 For a neutral classic, make yourself this beautiful cowl with a free knitting pattern from Purl Soho.

-One of my favourite blogs to read, they have a wealth of free patterns available.
+One of my favorite blogs to read, they have a wealth of free patterns available.

 Made in worsted Twist Heather yarn, the cowl with its lace pattern looks like it will go with many fall outfits.